mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Risalah* by Muhammad b.
 Idris al-Shafi’i

 This text the earliest treatise on usul al-fiqh and hadith methodology.
 Al-Shafi'i authored the *Risalah* after 'Abdurrahman b. al-Mahdi requested that he write a book that would serve as a sort of arbitrator between ahl al-hadith and ahl al-ra'y; a hermeneutical constitution that would be based on what both sides agreed on.
 As a result, all later works of usul al-fiqh are simply footnotes to the *Risalah*.
 It was also incredibly influential in the development of ‘ulum al-hadith, in the sense that later hadith scholars took up al-Shafi’i’s arguments and further developed them.
 Before studying the text, listen to the recordings of ‘Abdullah al-Daghistani for a thematic overview and read Ahmad El-Shamsy’s The Canonization of Islamic Law, which describes the historical background of al-Shafi’i and the impact of his work.
 Tariq b.
 ‘Awad Allah’s *al-Naqd al-Banna* further clarifies al-Shafi’i’s conditions for accepting marasil reports from tabi’in.
+Al-Shafi’i’s *Ikhtilaf Malik* is also an essential read regarding claims of Medinan consensus.

 - *Sifat al-Mufti* by Ibn Hamdan al-Harrani